[Ask the iTunes Guy is a regular column in which we answer your questions on everything iTunes related. If there’s something you’d like to know,

 All of Apple’s current iPods and iOS devices can play Apple Lossless format—although you might not want to do so because of the amount of space those files take up (especially on space-cramped devices like the 2GB iPod shuffle).

-In a recent Mac OS X Hints blog post, I discussed using iTunes’ auto-convert feature when syncing to iOS devices.
+Mac OS X Hints blog post, I discussed using iTunes’ auto-convert feature when syncing to iOS devices.
 So you can fill your iTunes library with lossless files—to listen to through your computer connected to external speakers or on your stereo system via your Apple TV, for example—and let iTunes convert them on the fly, when you sync, so you can store more music or your iPod or iPhone.